Tigray war

 After a successful government counter-offensive in response, and then a series of negotiations with the TPLF, Ethiopia declared an indefinite humanitarian truce on 24 March 2022, in order to allow the delivery of humanitarian aid into Tigray.
 However, fighting dramatically re-escalated in late August 2022, after peace talks broke down.
 Rapid mobilization of troops soon followed, with Ethiopia, Eritrea and Tigray reportedly organizing hundreds of thousands of troops against each other by October the same year.
 After a number of peace and mediation proposals in the intervening years, Ethiopia and the Tigrayan rebel forces agreed to a cessation of hostilities on 2 November, which went into effect the day after; Eritrea was not a party to the agreement, however, and they largely continued to occupy parts of Tigray as of 2023.

 All sides, particularly the ENDF, EDF, Amhara forces and TDF, committed war crimes during the conflict.
 Mass extrajudicial killings of civilians took place throughout, including in Axum, Bora, Chenna, Kobo, the Hitsats refugee camp, Humera, Mai Kadra, the Mahbere Dego, and Zalambessa.
 Additionally, the ENDF and EDF were accused of genocide.
-Between 162,000 and 378,000 people were killed, and war rape became a "daily" occurrence, with girls as young as 8 and women as old as 72 being raped, often in front of their families.
+Between 100,000 and 600,000 people were killed, and war rape became a "daily" occurrence, with girls as young as 8 and women as old as 72 being raped, often in front of their families.
 A survey found that, over the course of the conflict, around 1 in 10 women in Tigray were subjected to sexual violence, 8 in 100 were subjected to rape, and 4 in 100 were subjected to gang rape.
 Nails, screws, plastic rubbish and other foreign bodies were forced into reproductive organs of women, in what was seen as part of a wider effort to destroy fertility of women in Tigray.

 A major humanitarian crisis developed as a result of the war, which led to a widespread famine.
 It also inflicted immense economic damage on the region, with the cost of rebuilding alone estimated to be roughly $20 billion.

+Large-scale fighting in the area resumed in the 2026 Ethiopian offensive, as TPLF forces declared a defensive war against Ethiopia.